 Every Monday, the team at Stamford, CT based Mike’s Organic Delivery travel no more than 90 minutes to their farms to pick up customer orders that have been placed online by the previous Sunday night.
-He then delivers them to their customers doorstep or farm-to-table restaurants.
-Remember the days of the milk man?
+He then delivers them to their customers’ doorstep or farm-to-table restaurants.
+Remember the days of the milkman?
 It is the same concept but Mike takes it to the next level.
 Personal connections with these farmers for over seven years (20 of them attended Mike’s wedding last fall) have enabled Mike’s Organic Delivery to personally vet growing and food safety standards.
 The company has been steadily growing around the rate of 15-20% a year and (depending on the time of year) have from 300-500 home deliveries a week!
-Responding to client demand, offerings have expanded to include pantry items such as olive oils and vinegars, jams, and pastas.
+Responding to client demand, offerings have expanded to include pantry items such as olive oils and vinegar, jams, and pasta.
 Although some of his products extend beyond “local”, Mike and his team visit where these products are grown, produced and packaged to ensure they deliver a quality product to their customers.

 You are generally getting vegetables or fruits from us that were in the ground or on a tree 12-48 hours before they are in your home. – Mike’s Organic Delivery